cpske/ISP/index.md

 navigation_order: 1
 ---

-*This is an overview and may change.
-Details and weekly assignments are posted on Google Classroom.
+> This is an overview of the schedule and may change.
+> Details and weekly assignments are posted on Google Classroom.
-You should do what is assigned on Google Classroom.*
+> You should do the assignments posted on Google Classroom.

-### Links
+#### Links

+* [About the course](about) has links to Google Classroom & Github Classroom
 * Scores for Google Classroom assignments (forms and docs uploaded to Classroom) are posted individually on Google Classroom
 * <http://bit.ly/isp2020-scores> scores for other assignments, mostly coding
-* <http://bit.ly/isp2020-ku-polls> evaluations for KU Polls
+* <http://bit.ly/isp2020-ku-polls> KU Polls evaluations and feedback
 * <http://bit.ly/isp2020-projects> list of team projects, scores, and feedback
 * Project Testing: <https://docs.google.com/spreadsheets/d/1_7m7NA22JpCtp8fJQsi_EgUX-lfKoldbjLyeFmZZ1bI/edit#gid=0>

+---

+### Schedule

 ### Week 1